-Advanced Furnace is certified through the manufacture of the Hardcast product for encapsulation as an applicator.
-Advanced Furnace technicians were trained onsite at the Hardcast corporate facility in Texas on the proper technique and application of Hardcast.
+Advanced Air Duct is certified through the manufacture of the product for encapsulation as an applicator.
 Training and certification provides our technicians with the proper knowledge for application and procedures to ensure the encapsulation is performed correctly.

-Fiberglass & Ductwork –Roughly 50% of duct work is internally lined with fiberglass.
-Over a period, the fiberglass particulates from the internally lined duct work breaks down from air abrasion as well as fibers are loosened from improper air duct cleanings such as using a rotating brush.
+Roughly 50% of duct work is internally lined with fiberglass (Internally lined or fiberboard).
+Over time, the fiberglass particulates from the internally lined ductwork breaks down from air abrasion as well as fibers are loosened from improper air duct cleanings by using a more abrasive system then ours.
 Under these conditions, fiberglass fibers circulate throughout your duct work and ultimately into your home.
-Additionally, duct work is built in sections and at each section break; you will find raw edges of fiberglass.
-These edges at the time of installation are supposed to be sealed; however, often, this step is missed leaving exposed fiberglass.
-This exposed fiberglass than enters the duct work and is circulated through your home.
-Click here to learn why fiberglass is of concern.

-Other reasons for encapsulation – Prior to the late 1980s, transite pipe was used for duct work in homes.
-Transite pipe is made of cement and asbestos fibers.
-Over time, the asbestos fibers break down and are circulated throughout your home.
-Once inhaled, asbestos fibers can become a risk to your health including: scarring of the lungs, shortness of breath, cancer causing agents and more.
-Additionally, sheet metal duct work will oxidize overtime from the constant moisture passing through from your air conditioning unit.
+Sheet metal duct work will oxidize overtime from the constant moisture passing through from your air conditioning unit.
 The moisture causes sheet metal duct work to break down forming a white powder pollutant.
 This pollutant is then circulated throughout your home exasperating asthma and allergies.
-Encapsulation will prevent both asbestos and the pollutants caused from oxidation from circulating into your home.